How to Properly Dry a Car After Washing

 3. Microfiber Dryer Towel

 So, if you don’t like using previous options, you might prefer this.
-It will not scratch or leave swirl marks on your car, it is amazingly absorbent, and have no lint.
+It will not scratch or leave swirl marks on your car, they are amazingly absorbent, and have no lint.
 If you’re looking for a budget option, Chemical Guys microfiber towels are about as good as it gets.

 Microfiber drying towels are the key to drying your car quickly, and without leaving any streaks.
 Just dampen the towel lightly before you start.
 Start with the roof, go over flat surfaces, and then move on to cracks and crevices.